kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 ## Questions 121-130

 ### Q121
+Which one of the followin is the most potent inhibitor of gastric acid secretion?
+#### Answer: X. ?

 ### Q122
+The following changes occur at birth:
+#### Answer: X. ?

 ### Q123
+Which regard to phototransduction:
+#### Answer: X. ?

 ### Q124
+Which of the followin is a feature of the adaptive (acquired) immune response?
+#### Answer: X. ?

 ### Q125
+Which regard to the thyroid gland, which of the following is true?
+#### Answer: X. ?

 ### Q126
+Which one of the followin is a depolarizing neuromuscular blocker?
+#### Answer: X. ?

 ### Q127
+With regard to genital development:
+#### Answer: X. ?

 ### Q128
+With regard to visual field pathways:
+#### Answer: X. ?

 ### Q129
+With regard to neutrophils (polymorphonuclear (PMN) leucocytes):
+#### Answer: X. ?

 ### Q130
+Which one of the followin regarding myoglobin in skeletal muscle is correct?
+#### Answer: X. ?

 ## Questions 131-140

 ### Q131
+The following are classes of anti-hypertensive agents, _except_:
+#### Answer: X. ?

 ### Q132
+With regard to development of the limbs:
+#### Answer: X. ?

 ### Q133
+With regard to the organisation of the cerebral cortex:
+#### Answer: X. ?

 ### Q134
+The germinal centre of a lymph node:
+#### Answer: X. ?

 ### Q135
+All eukarotic cells have membrane-bound organelles.
+Which one of the following organelles is self-replicating?
+#### Answer: X. ?

 ### Q136
+With regard to antidiabetic agents, which drugs stimulates release of insulin from the pancreas?
+#### Answer: X. ?

 ### Q137
+With regard to development of the kidney?
+#### Answer: X. ?

 ### Q138
+With regard to cerebrospinal fluid (CSF):
+#### Answer: X. ?

 ### Q139
+With regards to antibodies (immunoglobulins):
+#### Answer: X. ?

 ### Q140
+A patient is diagnoses as having iron deficiency anaemia.
+Which of the following is the peripheral blood film likely to show?
+#### Answer: X. ?

 ## Questions 141-150